Krakor92/some-custom-dataviews/_views/jukebox/README.md

 - It's less error-prone
 - It won't break the view if you decide to rename the file in which it is located
-- `orphans` defined in the file will inherit the current prop your filtering on and will appear like the other queried musics
+- `orphans` defined in the file will inherit the current property you are filtering on and will appear like the other queried items.
+Note that this feature does not apply in the context of source querying

 ##### The `not` filter property

 Let's say you have a `voice` property that is a string.
 It can be any equal to any of the following: yes, no or chorus